MoAli2004/cse15l-lab-reports/LabReport3.md

 DocSearchServer.java
 ```
 ## `-n` command option
-The `-n` option (standing for `line-number`) is one I didn't use during the skill demonstration, but after researching it I was able to think of a couple of ways it could be useful.
-Simply put, it prints out the line number of the matching patterns along with the line itself.
-This can be useful, especially in debugging, if you were to look for all instances of a certain command in a file (if statements, for/while loops, conditions) or perhaps to search for all instances of a variable (in order to replace it).
+The `-n` option (standing for `line-number`) is the thrid option I chose and after researching it I was able to see a couple of ways it could be useful.
+Since it prints out the line number of the matching patterns along with the line itself, it showed me that it can be useful, especially in debugging, because if you were to look for all instances of a certain command in a file or to search for all instances of a variable.
 By knowing the line number, it is easier to go into the file to search and edit it yourself.

 Source: [SoftwareTestingHelp](https://www.softwaretestinghelp.com/grep-command-in-unix/)